 Although it seems like some incomprehensible forces are in control of the Rolex watch market, the fact of the matter is that it all comes down to supply and demand.
 Therefore, for a watch to appreciate in value, the demand has to increase or the supply has to decrease.

-There’s various factors which can affect both sides of this equation and which have had a direct effect on Rolex watch prices.
-The same have also caused some Rolex models to become collectible and feasible investments.
+There are various factors that can affect both sides of this equation and which have had a direct effect on Rolex watch prices.
+These same factors have also caused some Rolex models to become collectible and feasible investments.
+We analyze them below.

 A Game Of Supply & Demand